Filtering asynchronous messages

 Let's say you're only interested in a subset of patients from a healthcare organization, like the cardiology unit.
 You could create a filter that would accept all incoming payloads for patients seen only in the cardiology unit and block the rest.
 But without the filter, you'd receive all the data payloads from every unit, leaving you to decide which to keep after processing them yourself.

-Before you get too excited, though, one filter can't apply universally to every data model, FHIR® resource, or integration.
-Instead, you must define filters for each data model or FHIR® resource you want to filter for each integration.
+Before you get too excited, one filter can't apply universally to every subscription.
+Instead, you must define filters for each subscription you want to filter.
+Conversely, you may only have one filter per subscription (though one filter can have multiple rules).

 For example, if you only want to receive orders with specific codes from Baylor Hospital (using the Order.New data model), you must create a filter for those specific codes.
 But to filter orders from UT-Southwestern the same way, you must create a separate filter with those same codes.

-To recap, filters are specific to one data model, resource, and integration.
-And filters can only be applied to asynchronous, one-way traffic.
+To recap, filters are specific to one asynchronous subscription.
 Because remember, you want to control the water coming out of that fire hydrant, not try to put that water back in.

 Filter rules